nus-cs2103-AY2021S2/tp/docs/team/Visnu_PPP.md

 * **Enhancement to Existing Feature**: Added the ability to find clothings based on various attributes
   * What it does: allows the user to input various types of attributes, and filters out the clothing based on his input
-  * Justification: This feature improves the product significantly because a user would require to easily find his clothing based on the various attributes, to view them, know where he placed them or even to know whether he has a particular clothing.
+  * Justification: This feature improves the product significantly because a user would require to easily find his clothing based on the various attributes, to view them, know where he placed them, or even to know whether he has a particular clothing.
   * Highlights: This enhancement affects some of our new features, such as the match feature which relies heavily on the find feature, and potentially new features as well.
 It required an in-depth analysis of design alternatives.
-    The implementation too was challenging as it required changes to the existing find command, manipulating the input to a suitable format in order to give the correct output to the user. <br><br>
+    The implementation too was challenging as it required changes to the existing find command, taking in multiple different attributes of a garment, manipulating the input to a suitable format, and then making use of this format to give the correct output to the user. <br><br>

 * **Enhancements to existing features**:
   * Updated the Model from being Person to a Garment.
   * Updated the attributes, such as Phone Number, of the Person to fit the attributes of a Garment, such as Size.
-  * Added new parent and subclasses of predicates, which allows the find and match features to find the right garments to output to the user.
+  * Added new parent and subclasses of predicates, which allows the find and match features to find the right garments to output.
   * Wrote additional tests for existing features to increase test coverage.

 * **Documentation**: